GitLab FI

 Git Repositories

-The repository usually cannot be restored directly to GitLab, but we will provide bundles with a full backup and possibly other files with an incremental backup.
+It is usually not possible to restore a repository directly to GitLab, but we will provide a bundle with a full backup and possibly additional files with incremental backups.
 This backup can be restored as follows:

 Files